foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

 --------------------------

 .. note::
     This page illustrates how the HABv4 Secure Boot process works, and provides background information for our :ref:`ref-secure-machines` implementation for better understanding.
-We recommend fusing and closing a board following our :ref:`ref-secure-machines` guide, where some steps described here are omitted and handled in our code for simpler and safer operations.
+For fusing and closing a board, follow our :ref:`ref-secure-machines` guide, where some steps described here are omitted and handled in our code for simpler and safer operations.

 The first step is to generate the PKI tree and commit the fuse table to the hardware.